-- 26 (1) At the conclusion of Oral Questions, a Matter of urgent Member may move to set aside the ordinary business of the House to discuss a matter of urgent public importance requiring immediate consideration, subject to the following conditions: - (a) the Member proposing the motion shall give written notice of the matter proposed to be discussed to the Speaker at least one hour before the sitting of the House; - (b) no more than one matter shall be discussed on the same motion; - (c) the motion must not revive discussion on a matter which has been discussed in the same Session; - (d) the motion must not raise a matter of privilege; and - (e) the motion must not raise any matter which can only be debated upon a motion with notice. - (2) On any day during which more than one notice is received under this Rule, the Speaker shall decide which notice shall receive precedence.
-Precedence of notices - (3) The Member proposing the motion may make a statement of not more than five minutes explaining the matter to be discussed and the reason for urgency.
+- (a) the Member proposing the motion shall give written notice of the matter proposed to be considered to the Speaker at least one hour before the sitting of the House; - (b) no more than one matter shall be considered under the same motion; - (c) the motion must not revive consideration of a matter which has in the considered been same Session: - (d) the motion must not raise a matter of privilege; and - (e) the motion must not raise any matter which can only be debated upon a motion with notice. - (2) On any day during which more than one Precedence of notice is received under this Rule, the notices Speaker shall decide which notice shall receive precedence.

+(3)The Member proposing the motion may Short statement make a statement of not more than 5 minutes explaining the matter to considered and the reason for urgency.

-- (4) The Speaker may allow such debate as he or she considers necessary to decide the question of urgency of debate and shall then put the question.
-No Member may speak more than five minutes in debate pursuant to the question of urgency. - (5) If the motion to set aside business is carried in the affirmative, the debate shall proceed.
-No Member shall speak for more than ten minutes in debate pursuant to this Rule, and the debate shall conclude: - (a) when all Members wishing to speak have spoken; or - (b) at the usual hour of adjournment;
+The Speaker may allow such debate as he (4) or she considers necessary to decide the question of urgency of debate and shall then put the question.
+No Member may speak for more than 5 minutes in debate pursuant to the question of urgency.